Face masks and personal protective equipment (PPE)

 For personal care, your carer or PA should wear:

-disposable gloves a plastic apron a surgical mask possibly a face shield or eye protection PPE for carers delivering homecare (GOV.UK)
+disposable gloves a plastic apron a surgical mask possibly a face shield or eye protection Infection prevention (GOV.UK)

 You could also:

 open windows before they arrive limit the places they go in your home ask them to clean any surfaces they have touched or clean them yourself after they leave How to keep safe if you use a carer or PA (Disability Horizons)

 Last reviewed by Scope on: